What is a Keyword Funnel?

 Better targeting

-By understanding the specific keywords that users are using at different stages of the buying process, businesses can target their content and messaging more effectively.
+By knowing this, businesses can target their content and messaging more effectively.

 This can lead to higher click-through rates, lower bounce rates, and ultimately, more conversions.